Thursday, June 6, 2013

 Well I've got some good news and some bad news.
 Which do you want first?
 I'll go with the bad so we can end on a (really) good note.
 I'm being transferred.
 Bummer man...he delivers.
 I have loved serving in Kennewick so much that when President Greer told me at our baptism last week that I needed to prepare myself to be transferred I was kind of in denial and may or may not have made myself sick over it.
 Change has never been my strong suit.
 The good news I will be transferred to Yakima, Washington and will be serving with Hermana Pierce.
 She and I will be training a new missionary together!
 I never would've thought that we would have this opportunity but I am so excited!
 It should be good!
 A lot of tears have already been shed here (some due to the cruelest april fools joke ever played..I can't even tell you about it I feel so bad).
 Yesterday I think I made three different people cry..."What are we the Schmultz family, pull yourselves together?"
 I'm crying right there with them though.
 On Tuesday I ended up just sobbing in the shower.
 Sister Doman told us in the MTC to love like we have never loved before and I can honestly say that has happened for me.
 In short, I'm dreading tomorrow but am excited for Wednesday.

 I heard a quote in the MTC by Elder Eyring that said: "We become a part of the place we serve and it becomes part of us forever."
 I know I will never ever forget the people here.
 They have changed my life.
 I have learned so much about how to give of oneself without hope of reward and about humility.
 I have learned that nothing is more beautiful than seeing the hope come back into someone's eyes.
 I have learned that the gospel can make bad men good and good men better.
 I have come to feel a small part of the love that Heavenly Father has for his children and am so thankful for that privilege.
+Last night the elder's recent convert that we have been teaching, Maria Zamora, told Sister Kidd and I: "You know how they say people can be sent somewhere just to help you?
+You two have been that for me."
+I think before my mission I thought that a mission was all about investigators and baptisms but I have come to find that it is so much more than that.
+It is members, families, investigators, companions, recent converts, less actives and last but not least mission presidents.
+Missions are about people and I think this mission has to have some of the best people in the world.

 Speaking of people...we had 5 investigators come to watch general conference.
 Cindy Flores and Jacqueline Zamora who are both on date came.
 They are progressing well and I am excited to see what happens with them in the future.
 Maria Sanchez, a lady that Hermana Alard and I met in grocery outlet months ago but who hasn't been able to come to church previously came and loved it.
 She plans to come to church next Sunday and should be on date soon.
 It's neat because we talked to her in the grocery store because she smiled at us as we walked in and that rarely happens. :) We later found out that she has had a lot of contact with the church, has toured the conference center and works for a member.
 She loves everything we teach and keeps all of her commitments.
 She's awesome.
 All of these women are mothers and I know the gospel could change their families forever.